xlyue92/SQL_with_BigQuery_SQLite/README.md

 # Intro_SQL_with_BigQuery
-operations of SQL with BigQuery in Python Notebook
+Operations of SQL with BigQuery in Python Notebook
+1. Getting started